Training Your Iguana: Basic Commands and Behavioral Tips

 2. Hand‑Feeding

 Encouraging your iguana to take food from your hand fosters trust and strengthens the bond between you and your pet.
-It also allows you to reinforce positive behaviors during training sessions.
+Using tools like feeding tongs can make the process easier and safer.

 3. Stationing